 The great news, however, is that you don’t have to! – I’ve got you covered.

-My signature course, Be Your Own Designer, teaches you these EXACT steps, lesson by lesson, to fill you in on everything from graphic design fundamentals to mastering Illustrator basics.
+My online course, Be Your Own Designer, teaches you these EXACT steps, to teach you everything from graphic design fundamentals to mastering Adobe Illustrator basics.

 And guess what... it’s open for enrollment right now!!!